-Note: Mini-DV camera, tripod, and firewire ownership is required.
+Note: Digital video camera is required.

 COM 216.
 Introduction to Audio in Media.
 3.

 An overview of all aspects of audio for electronic media in the entertainment and communications industries.
 The course features an introduction to acoustics and basic audio electronics; microphone use and techniques; techniques for producing sound for film, video, computers and the Internet; and an overview of analog and digital recording techniques.
 Fall.